Veronica Harrod reports over 3,900 acres of rural land in southern Horowhenua were advertised for sale less than a week after local body elections.

 The almost 4000 acres, 1580 hectares, of land for sale at the southern end including the Ohau, Manakau and Waikawa Beach area’s, correspond with land identified by the Council for land and property development in the growth strategy.

-Surveyors, real estate agents, land developers and landowners were directly involved in assisting the Council develop its 2040 growth strategy.
+Surveyors, real estate agents (that are into selling Miami Real Estate), land developers and landowners were directly involved in assisting the Council develop its 2040 growth strategy.

 Council also says, “one of the main roles” of the Horowhenua New Zealand Trust – a charitable trust referred to by the Council as an “economic development trust” – is to manage, “potential development projects” including land and land sales.

 In the newspaper advertisement on 17 October real estate company PGG Wrightson said the new owners of 1320 hectares for sale at Ohau and 261 hectares at Manakau and Waikawa area, “may look at alternative land use possibilities and land development”, or as a, “valuable land investment” or, “a blank canvas for lifestyle designers.”